 Do I need to pay for the 715 health check?

 The health check is free at your local Aboriginal Medical Service.
 It is also free at bulk billing health clinics.
 If you are unsure whether it will be free at your local Doctor, give them a call to ask about the 715 health check before you book.

 Why Should I Identify?

-It’s important to tell the doctor if you are Aboriginal and/or Torres Strait Islander so that they can make sure you get access to what you might need.
-Medicare can help record this for you.
+It’s important to tell the Doctor if you are Aboriginal and/or Torres Strait Islander so that they can make sure you get access to health care you might need.
+Medicare can help record this for you, and their staff are culturally trained to help.

 Call the Aboriginal and Torres Strait Islander Access line on 1800 556 955.
-Staff are culturally trained to help you.

 For more information about for health professionals and medical practitioners delivering the715 health checks please go to Supporting Aboriginal and Torres Strait Islander patients.